MicahElliott/mrswlf/README.md

-Those are the simple stats I seem to care most about; all are from [Oxey's Layout Playground][3] analyzer with punctuation turned off (to get the most level playing field, and since anyone should come up with their own prefs for those, depending on whether you write code or prose).
+Those are the simple stats I seem to care most about; all are from [Oxey's Layout Playground][3] analyzer with punctuation turned off (to get the most level playing field, and since anyone should come up with their own prefs for those, depending on whether you write more code or prose).

-According to [Cyanophage][1], Mrs. Wolf ranks roughly #4 (with some generous ties) across all ~30 layouts in Effort, SFBs, and DSFBs.
+According to [Cyanophage][1], Mrs. Thumbo ranks roughly #4 (with some generous ties) across all ~30 layouts in Effort, SFBs, and DSFBs.
 Also good with Laterals and Scissors.

-A few locations are still suboptimal: `p`, `c`, `n` all cause a lot of theoretical SFBs, but I consider SFBs to be nearly 0% if you're willing to learn to alt-finger stacks like `sc`, `pt`, etc; Mrs. Wolf was designed to make almost all pretty reasonable to alt.
+A few locations are still suboptimal: `p`, `c`, `n` all cause a lot of theoretical SFBs, but I consider SFBs to be nearly 0% if you're willing to learn to alt-finger stacks like `sc`, `pt`, etc; Mrs. Thumbo was designed to make almost all pretty reasonable to alt.

 Here's what's the same as Colemak-DH (if you squint at `w` and `k`):